 “You can remove police from schools, but when infrastructure isn’t set in place for how to de-escalate situations through restorative justice, often what you just dismantled can be replicated in different forms that just harm Black students again.”

-For youth who want to get into organizing for the first time, Kidist stresses the importance of talking to other youth about what they’re experiencing in their schools.
+For youth who want to get into organizing for the first time, Kidist stressed the importance of talking to other youth about what they’re experiencing in their schools.

 “A lot of us youth notice the issues that are threatening our wellbeing, but we often tend to isolate ourselves and think that we’re alone in this fight.
 The reality is that this is an entire movement of people.
 Even if we don’t know each other, we’re all interconnected.”

-Kidist also emphasizes that being a good organizer means listening to the community.
+Kidist also emphasized that being a good organizer means listening to the community.

 “Often people think of organizing as being a leader, making decisions, and constantly speaking.
 One thing that’s often forgotten is the importance of sitting and listening.
 When you’re working for the people, you have to constantly listen to the people and their needs.”